yamass/redg-documentation/docs/integration/index.md

 ````

 After you have specified your test data you can insert them with the [runtime API](runtime_api.md).
 This approach
-offers absolute flexibility abnd can easily be integrated into JUnit, Spring or whatever awesome frameworks your project
+offers absolute flexibility and can easily be integrated into any Java project.
-is using.